chronot1995/dpu-devops-kit/README.md

 lifecycle state: Secured (development)
 ```

-The variables to specify the install locations are the following:
+There are two ways to configure DOCA via the DevOps Kit.
+First, these variables will specify the install locations:

 `doca_bfb` - the file name of the DOCA image
 `bfb_download_url` - the combination of the development URL and the filename